NAMS Avionics Technician

-Job Category: Maintenance
+Job Category: Aviation

-Publish Date: December 23, 2019
+Publish Date: January 23, 2020

 Company Description: Northern Air Maintenance Inc. (NAMS), headquartered in Anchorage, is a Part 145 repair station that provides fleet maintenance, ground services and other general support services for Shared Services in Anchorage, Deadhorse and Fairbanks, Alaska.
 In addition to maintaining a fleet of three (3) B737-700’s, NAMS provides all below-wing services including baggage handling, aircraft catering and marshalling as well as ticket counter and passenger screening and boarding services.
 NAMS employs over 100 people in Anchorage, Fairbanks and Deadhorse to service the Boeing 737 fleet as well as mechanics in Alpine to provide contract maintenance services for Conoco Phillips’ twin otter and casa.

 Conducts operational testing and troubleshooting of aircraft electrical and avionics systems and components installed in aircraft required by scheduled and unscheduled maintenance.

 Troubleshoots and repairs complex aircraft avionics and aircraft discrepancies.

 Locates and disassembles electrical parts and assemblies to facilitate testing and repair.

 Checks accuracy (calibration) of navigation equipment on aircraft.

 Checks functioning of newly installed equipment to evaluate system performance under actual operating conditions.